-- Productivity, including quality and quantity of what has been done during the year - Recognition by the academic or professional community of what has been done.
-In making judgments pertaining to the decision to award tenure, evaluation by qualified scholars in pertinent disciplines both within and outside the University should be sought. - Clinical: Evaluation of clinical productivity should include evaluations of work relative value units or equivalent attained, quality of clinical service provided, interaction with learners, and maintenance of specific clinical skills and/or certification if required.
+- Productivity, including quality and quantity of what has been done during the year - Recognition by the academic or professional community of what has been done. - Clinical: Evaluation of clinical productivity should include evaluations of work relative value units or equivalent attained, quality of clinical service provided, interaction with learners, and maintenance of specific clinical skills and/or certification if required.
 Assessment should also include quality and timeliness of closing notes and communication.
 In addition, recognition of clinical expertise by increasing referrals talks at regional or national meetings should be assessed, if applicable. - Service: Service shall include, but not be limited to, participation in governance processes of the University, public schools, professional organizations, conferences, workshops, agencies, and commissions.
 Only those service activities which are related to a faculty member's field of expertise or to the mission of the University shall be evaluated. - Other University Duties: The performance of other reasonably assigned duties, such as administration or academic advice, shall be subject to evaluation in the same procedure as normally assigned duties.